Ankeri/pytest-respect/README.md

 The input and output paths will be identical to the JSON test, since we re-used the name of the test function.

 #### Failing Tests

-If one of the above expectations fails, then a new file is created at `foo/test_stuff/test_compute__output__actual.json` with the actual value passed to the expect function, as well as the usual diff from pytest's assert.
-You can then use your existing diff tools to compare the expected and actual values and even to pick individual changes from the actual file before fixing the code to deal with any remaining differences.
+If one of the above expectations fails, then a new file is created at `foo/test_stuff/test_compute__output__actual.json` containing the actual value passed to the expect function.
+In addition to this, the normal pytest assert re-writing happens to show the difference between the expected value and the actual value.

+When the values being compared are more complex, then the diference shown on the console may be overwhelming.
+Then you can instead use your existing diff tools to compare the expected and actual values and perhaps pick individual changes from the actual file before fixing the code to deal with any remaining differences.

-Once the test passes, the actual file will be removed.
-Note that if you change the name of a test after an actual file has been created, the actual file will have to be deleted manually.
+Once the test passes, the `__actual` file will be removed.
+Note that if you change the name of a test after an actual file has been created, then it will have to be deleted manually.

+Alternatively, if you know that all the actual files from a test run are correct, you can run the test with the `--respect-accept` flag to update all the expectations.

 #### Parametric Tests